 It is also possible that new policies based on rational and less divisive merit-based and competitive as well as class or social background-based criteria (where appropriate) could have been devised in their place.

+New policies in place of the NEP would not necessarily mean less access to higher educational opportunities for deserving or poor Malays.
+However, in pushing Malays to compete on the basis of merit against other groups, these policy reforms would have been the most effective way of raising their standards and achievement levels as well as those of the universities as a whole.
 Can the NEP and race-related policies be put back on the agenda and its pros and cons discussed and dissected without the accompanying threats and attempts at political blackmail?
 The answer to this question will be the crucial factor determining whether Malaysian universities can take that vital step forward in improving their standards and in regaining the respect of their peer group and the international ranking agencies.

 A final concern: if these issues cannot be raised in the appraisal of our universities which is the apex of our educational system, what hope is there for the rest of the country’s society and economy that we can escape from the pervasive racial paradigm that dominates policy-planning, policy-making and policy implementation?